 Health costs are a concern for women and many struggle to find affordable health insurance.
-According to statistics from the United Health Foundation, 12.2 percent of all women in the United States ages 18 to 44 are not covered by any type of private or public health insurance.
+According to a 2018 survey by the Gallup National Health and Well-Being Index, 12.8% of all women in the United States ages 18 to 44 are not covered by any type of private or public health insurance.
 Some options are available for pregnant or soon-to-be pregnant mothers along with low-cost insurance options for children.
 However, these options leave many other women without a good option for health insurance.
 The healthcare concerns of women are unique and differ from that of their male counterparts.
 When looking at the cost of women’s health insurance, it is important to examine some of the most expensive types of medical costs when compared to men.

 Health Insurance Costs of Women Compared to Men

 A 2020 study by the Kaiser Family Foundation (KFF) showed 24% of women reported struggling to pay medical bills in the past 12 months.
 This is alarming news, considering the same survey stated 1 in 10 women who have ongoing health condition do not have a regular doctor.
 According to an earlier study by KFF, 26% of women compared to 19% of men went without health care or delayed treatment because of cost.

 To learn more about the disparity of health insurance costs of women compared to men, here is a look at the differences in amounts spent on health care by gender-based on data from the Centers for Medicare & Medicaid Services (CMS).

 Average Health Care Costs** of Women Compared to Men